AryanSaini57/To-Do-List-React-Project/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - For styling the application.

-- Special thanks to all the tutorials and documentation that helped me complete this project.

 ---

 You can customize the URL in the `git clone` command, the path to the screenshot, and other details as necessary.